Ex-soldiers acquitted of 1972 murder of Official IRA leader - WTMJ

 LONDON (AP) — Two former British paratroopers accused of the 1972 murder of an Official IRA leader in Belfast were formally acquitted Tuesday after the veterans’ trial collapsed.

-Joe McCann, 24, was evading arrest when he was shot by paratroopers in the Markets area of Belfast in April 1972.
+Joe McCann, 24, was allegedly evading arrest when he was shot dead by paratroopers in the Markets area of Belfast in April 1972.

 But a judge ruled that evidence implicating the former soldiers was not admissible and prosecutors said Tuesday they would not offer further evidence at the trial.